 Ben Davis’ work investigates the social experience of architecture by documenting the historic structures that have accommodated cultural rituals for over 150 years in Texas.
 Davis uses traditional photographic methods as well as contemporary digital technology.
 His work is included in the Wittliff Collections at Texas State University.
 He was the recipient of the Priddy Scholarship at the University of North Texas in 2012, and the CVAD Student Project Award Fund in 2013.
-Davis’ work has been exhibited in venues across the United States including: Photo Center NW (WA), The Center for Fine Art Photography (CO), and in numerous solo shows in Texas.
-Davis is currently working in conjunction with the Gregg County Historical Association to document antebellum homes in East Texas for a book publication.
+Davis’ work has been exhibited in venues across the United States including Photo Center NW (WA), The Center for Fine Art Photography (CO), and in numerous solo shows in Texas.
 Davis was born in Houston Texas in 1981.
 In 2007 he moved to Kerrville Texas to attend Schreiner University where he received a B.A. in Creative Arts.
-Davis currently lives in Denton Texas where he completed his MFA in Photography and is currently working toward an MS-LS (library science) in Archival Studies & Imaging Technology.
+Davis currently lives in Fort Worth Texas.
+He completed his MFA in Photography and his MS-LS (library science) in Archival Studies & Imaging Technology at the University of North Texas.
 Davis makes frequent excursions to East Texas to document the region’s remaining vernacular buildings and to maintain relationships with friends and family.